pagkly/Zed/Investopedia3/Effective Tax Rate.md

 ## Marginal vs. Effective Tax Rate

-The effective tax rate is a more accurate representation of a person's or corporation's overall tax liability than their [marginal tax rate](https://www.investopedia.com/terms/m/marginaltaxrate.asp), and it is typically lower.
+The effective tax rate is a more accurate representation of a person's or corporation's overall tax liability than their [[marginal tax rate]](https://www.investopedia.com/terms/m/marginaltaxrate.asp), and it is typically lower.
 When considering a marginal versus an effective tax rate, bear in mind that the marginal tax rate refers to the highest tax bracket into which their income falls.

-In a graduated or [progressive income-tax](https://www.investopedia.com/terms/p/progressivetax.asp) system, like the one in the United States, income is taxed at differing rates that rise as income hits certain thresholds.
+In a graduated or [[progressive income-tax]](https://www.investopedia.com/terms/p/progressivetax.asp) system, like the one in the United States, income is taxed at differing rates that rise as income hits certain thresholds.
 Two individuals or companies with income in the same upper marginal tax bracket may end up with very different effective tax rates, depending on how much of their income was in the top bracket.

 ## Example of an Effective Tax Rate